The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \begin{displayquote} \textit{Our sense was that if we had somebody on the inside who was trained in economics or game theory, or some probabilities and things like that, then we found it very easy to talk to them, and then they would be the ones who champion the system internally.} -- $P_5$ \end{displayquote}

-In summary, clear and consistent communication is a key factor for such collaborations, as without having a shared understanding, even well-intentioned projects can risk falling apart.
-As $P_6$ concluded, \textit{``it's important at every point of time that you keep communicating.
-Keep telling what you have in mind, understand their issues and constraints as well, otherwise it can quickly break down".}
+In summary, clear and consistent communication is critical for such collaborations, as without shared understanding, even well-intentioned projects can falter.
+As $P_6$ said, \textit{``it's important at every point of time that you keep communicating.
+Keep telling what you have in mind, understand their issues and constraints, otherwise it can quickly break down".}